orodrigojose/simple_terminal.nvim/README.md

 ## ⚙️ Setup.

-In your config file, setup the mappings:
+In your config file setup the mappings:

 ```vim
 nnoremap <C-t><left> :STerminal left<cr>